Bayesian Optimization Algorithms for Accelerator Physics: Gaussian Process Modeling

-For the purposes of online optimization in accelerators, neural network (NN) surrogate models have been identified as promising prior mean functions.
+For the purposes of online optimization in accelerators, neural network (NN) surrogate models \cite{nn_prior_experiment} or fast differentiable beam dynamics simulations \cite{kaiser_cheetah_2024} have been identified as promising prior mean functions.
 Neural networks of sufficient complexity are known as universal function approximators \cite{hornik1989multilayer} and typically execute much faster than conventional physics simulations \cite{edelen2020machine}.
 Furthermore, NN models are generally differentiable due to training requirements, making them ideal for representing prior mean functions.
 Most importantly, unlike GP models which scale poorly with data set size, NN surrogate model execution time is independent of the size of the data set used to train the surrogate.
 This allows large amounts of historical measurement and simulation data to be incorporated into the GP model without hurting online performance.
+Alternatively, fast-executing beam dynamics simulations that are differentiable can be used to model the prior mean functions.

-Incorporating NN surrogate models as prior mean functions inside GP models has a substantial impact on BO convergence speed.
-If the NN prior mean exactly matches the true objective function, convergence can happen immediately depending on the ratio of the objective function's ideal value with respect to the prior model uncertainty and which acquisition function is chosen to perform BO.
+Incorporating prior mean functions inside GP models has a substantial impact on BO convergence speed.
+If the prior mean exactly matches the true objective function, convergence can happen immediately depending on the ratio of the objective function's ideal value with respect to the prior model uncertainty and which acquisition function is chosen to perform BO.
 Offline studies using simulated objectives similar to those of the LCLS injector demonstrates that prior mean functions which have positive correlations with the true objective function also improve convergence speed of BO to optimal values \cite{xu_neural_2022}.

 This benefit was also observed experimentally at the ATLAS accelerator \cite{nn_prior_experiment} at Argonne National Laboratory.
 In this example, BO was used to tune the strengths of 5 quadrupole magnets to maximize the beam transmission through a beamline.
 They repeated the optimization multiple times starting with the same initial point using a constant prior mean function and 3 different NN surrogate models based on previous experimental data such that the models have varying correlations with the true objective function.
 Figure~\ref{fig:ATLAScorr} shows that using a prior mean that has a high correlation with the ground truth resulted in better BO performance than standard GP models with constant priors.
 However, if the prior model is poorly correlated with the true objective function then BO performance can suffer.
 Although measures can be taken to mitigate these effects~\cite{nn_prior_experiment}, the quality of the prior mean is critical to improving the performance of BO when using a non-zero prior mean.
 Additional work at the LCLS photoinjector has demonstrated similar benefits to using NN surrogate models as priors in GP modeling up to 9 free optimization parameters~\cite{nn_prior_experiment}.